clojure-emacs/cider/ROADMAP.md

 ## Socket REPL support (and potentially unrepl/prepl support as well)

+Eventually we want to support socket REPLs of any kind (plain, unrepl, prepl) in the same manner we support nREPL today (meaning everything should work with them).
+The bulk of the work to achieve this is related to making the CIDER client and server code nREPL agnostic, so.
+Work for this is already underway with respect to the server code (that's the `orchard` project), but hasn't started on the client (Emacs) side.

 ### Decouple the CIDER code from nREPL

 * Isolate the connection-specific code in a couple of client libraries and build a